gangefors/docker-airdcpp-webclient/README.md

 To add/modify _adminitrative_ users to the web interface, run the following.

-    docker run --rm -it -v airdcpp:/.airdcpp \
+    docker run --rm -it --volumes-from airdcpp \
         gangefors/airdcpp-webclient --add-user

+_NOTE_ You must have started the webclient at some point before running this command.
+If you used a different container name than `airdcpp` change `--volumes-from airdcpp` accordingly.

-If the container was running you need to restart it for the changes to take effect.
+If the container was running, while adding the user, you need to restart it for the changes to take effect.

     docker restart airdcpp